 A fire sprinkler system was incorporated throughout the building in the 1980s when old lathe and plaster was removed and replaced with drywall.
 New electric and plumbing service was installed at this time as well.

 Without operational utilities, Hotel owner and tenants could not reoccupy the fully leased Hotel building.
-This, along with the town’s ongoing legal assault against the Hotel owner, appears aimed at bankrupting the owner so the town and county can take it over.
+This, along with the town’s ongoing legal assault against the Hotel owner, was aimed at bankrupting the owner so the town and county can take it.

 The owner was forced to list the property for sale in 2013 and accepted a Purchase and Sale contract for approximately $450,000 that was set to close January 31, 2014.
 The buyer was unable to complete the transaction and forfeited its earnest money deposit.

 Using the corrupt King County judicial system, the Town then obtained an order for a Sheriff’s Sale on March 13, 2015.
 The only bidder, the Town of Skykomish, quickly turned the property over to King County’s 4Culture.org which masquerades as a tax exempt 501c3 NGO (non governmental organisation), but whose real purpose appears to be stealing valuable historic properties, applying a healthy dose of taxpayer funded renovation and then redistributing them to favoured friends, cronies and business associates.